Ford Anglia: Anglia 105E (1959–1968)

 The fourth Anglia model, the 105E, was introduced in 1959.
-Its American-influenced styling included a sweeping nose line, muted tailfins, and on deluxe versions, a full-width slanted chrome grille in between prominent "eye" headlamps.
+Its American-influenced styling included a sweeping nose line, muted tailfins, and on Deluxe versions, a full-width slanted chrome grille in between prominent "eye" headlamps.
 Basic Anglias featured a narrower, painted grille.
 Its smoothly sloped line there looked more like a 1950s Studebaker (or even early Ford Thunderbird) than the more aggressive-looking late-'50s American Fords, possibly because its British designers used wind-tunnel testing and streamlining.

-Like late-'50s Lincolns and Mercurys (and later the Citroën Ami of France and the Consul Classic), the car sported a backward-slanted rear window (so that it would remain clear in rain, according to contemporary marketing claims).
-In fact, this look was imported from the 1958 Lincoln Continental, where it had been the accidental result of a design specification for an electrically opening (breezeway) rear window.
+Like late-'50s Lincolns and Mercurys (and later the Citroën Ami of France and the Consul Classic), the car sported a backward-slanting rear window so that, according to contemporary marketing claims, it would remain clear in rain.
+In fact, that feature was copied from the 1958 Lincoln Continental, where it had been the accidental result of a design specification for an electrically opening (breezeway) rear window.
 An estate car joined the saloon in the line-up in September 1961.
 The instrument panel had a red light for the generator and a green one for the oil pressure.